Benzodiazepine addiction is extremely common; due to the demand for their effects and their addictive properties.

 An addicted individual will not be able to reduce the amount they take themselves.
 The changes to their brain hard-wire them to seek and take benzodiazepines, regardless of the risks to their own well being and to others.
 They will have a distinct lack of control around their drug taking and will suffer negative consequences as a result.

 England and Wales have tragically seen a steady increase in benzodiazepine mortality rates.
 In 2016 there were 406 deaths recorded attributed to benzodiazepine misuse.
 This is the highest death toll since records first began.
 (Source)

 Whilst taking benzodiazepines you should not drink alcohol or take any other drugs (unless all are prescribed by your ‘doctor).

 Drinking whilst taking benzodiazepines will put you at high risk of accidents, vulnerability, blackout and overdose.

 What Are The Dangers of Benzodiazepines?

 When used for medicinal purposes, benzodiazepines have limited but effective therapeutic effects.
-The danger arises when an individual is prescribed them on a long term repeat prescription, or when they are obtained illegally – this can lead to a physical dependence, abuse and addiction developing.
+The danger arises when an individual has prescribed them on a long term repeat prescription, or when they are obtained illegally – this can lead to physical dependence, abuse and addiction developing.